sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

 ## Flat Detection of EXR textures

 The script requires *imageoio* to perform flat detection of OpenEXR files.
-If you do not have this installed, it's easy to do by entering the following [mayapy](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2022/ENU/Maya-Scripting/files/GUID-72A245EC-CDB4-46AB-BEE0-4BBBF9791627-htm.html) command from a terminal:
+If you do not have this installed (the script will display a message telling you) it's easy to do by entering the following [mayapy](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2022/ENU/Maya-Scripting/files/GUID-72A245EC-CDB4-46AB-BEE0-4BBBF9791627-htm.html) command from a terminal:

 ```
 mayapy -m pip install imageio